sanito94/java-project/README.md

 1. First create a folder with the name back-end and open the same folder in the terminal (cmd or Powershell) and type git clone https://github.com/sanito94/java-project.git  ---> that is how we clone the back-end part of the  project.
 2. Go to the project directory java-project\demo\target
-3. Press SHIFT + MOUSE RIGHT CLICK and then press the Open Powershell window here (or just open the directory in terminal).
+3. Open Powershell window or any terminal in the directory.
 4. In terminal in directory java-project\demo\target write down java -jar demo-1.0.0.jar

 That's how we start the back - end of our project.